Event Planning

 Put the Right People in the Right Positions

 As you recruit volunteers for your event, take each person’s skillset into account when assigning them to a position.
-Ask the right questions that will help you understand where they might feel the most comfortable and be the best fit.
-For example, if someone tells you they aren’t good with technology, putting them in front of a laptop at check-in or checkout might make them uncomfortable, and it could create challenges or mishaps for your guests during the event.
+Ask the right questions to understand where they might feel the most comfortable and be the best fit.

 Explain the “Why" Behind Each Volunteer’s Role